Pinkyvicky/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a script that adds execution permission to the owner, the group owner and the other users, to the file a script that sets the permission to the file a script that sets the mode of the file
+ a script that adds execution permission to the owner, the group owner and the other users, to the file a script that sets the permission to the file a script that sets the mode of the file a script that sets the mode of the file